stacyyuu/city-explorer-api/README.md

 Estimate of time needed to complete: 2 hours

-1st attemp time: 7:30pm - 9:15pm
+1st attemp time: 7:30pm - 9:15pm, continued

+Actual time needed to complete: 3 hrs

+---

+Name of feature: Refactoring our code - Lab 9

+Estimate of time needed to complete: 2 hours

+1st attemp time: 3:00pm-4:30pm

-Actual time needed to complete: Still working on it!
+Actual time needed to complete: Still working on making it look nice :)